 Candied nuts are simple and delicious.
-Sweetened with just maple syrup and full of protein, they are the perfect afternoon snack or easy to make teacher gift.
+Sweetened with just maple syrup and full of protein, they are the perfect afternoon snack.

 Candied nuts are a great snack idea!
 I don’t know about you, but we’re constantly on the lookout for wholesome snacks.
 Slowly (very slowly) we’ve been trying to wean the family off of processed food.